Experiments quality

 Or:

-- Select last experiment Statistics from the Experiments drop-down menu,
+1. Select the last experiment Statistics from the Experiments drop-down menu.

-The Statistics sub-panel—displayed by default—shows a set of statistical information about an experiment.
+The Statistics sub-tab—displayed by default—shows a set of statistical information about an experiment.

 Information about the experiment

-In the upper side tab, you can see experiment details, such as:
+In the upper side tab, you can see the experiment details, such as:

-To visually read the experiment quality measurements, such as: Precision, Recall, and F-measure, check the charts in the middle side tab.
+To visually check the experiment quality measurements, such as: Precision, Recall, and F-measure, watch the charts in the middle side tab.

-The metrics in focus is selected in the Settings window, Experiments tab.
-The specific metrics icon is also displayed in the experiment card.
+The metric in focus is selected in the Settings window, Experiments tab.
+The specific metric icon is also displayed in the experiment card.

 Analytics on resources

-In the lower tab part, Micro metrics sub-tab the following items are displayed for each category:
+In the Resources sub-tab, the following items are displayed for each category:

 Sort the resources

-To sort the categories according to a specific item, select the column header.
+To sort the categories based on a specific item, hover over a column header and select the arrow beside it.

 To open the search bar, hover over the category and select Search .

-You will see the Documents statistics tab with the filtered list of documents according to the category in focus.
+You can see the Documents statistics tab and the filtered list of documents based on the category in focus.

 Show the categories in Resources

-To show the selected category in the Resources tab, hover over the category and elect Show in resources .
+To show the selected category in the Resources tab, hover over the category and select Show in resources .

 Show info

-To show additional information about a category, such as its broader category and the annotations, hover over the category and select .
+To show additional information about a category, such as its broader category and the annotations, hover over the category and select Information about this category .

 Documents quality results